 An additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.

 If you have concerns about your child’s progress, you should speak to your child’s class teacher initially.

 If you continue to be concerned that your child is not making progress, you may speak to the Special Education Needs and Disabilities Coordinator (SENCo).

-The academy SEN Governor can also be contacted for support.
+The academy SEND Governor can also be contacted for support.

-The academy budget includes money for supporting children with SEN.
+The academy budget includes money for supporting children with SEND.

 The Principal decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with governors on the basis of need.